ionic-team/ionic-docs/src/pages/developer-resources/guides/first-app-v3/track-bugs-ionic-monitoring.md

 Given the proliferation of mobile devices and operating systems these days, this is immensely powerful.
 Armed with these details, we can hone in on the problem and fix it quickly.

-This is a TypeScript bug, meaning a fix can be released using Ionic Deploy.
+This is a TypeScript bug, meaning a fix can be released using Live Updates.
 Give it a try!
 * Revert the method back to “takePicture.”
 * Push the fix using Git.
 Remember, “git push ionic master.”
-* Roll out the fix using Ionic Deploy from the Ionic dashboard.
+* Roll out the fix using Live Updates from the Ionic dashboard.

 Supporting hundreds of mobile device types is so much easier with Ionic Appflow Monitoring.
 [Upgrade to the Ionic Appflow Developer plan today](https://dashboard.ionicframework.com/settings/billing) to get instant notification when bugs occur, save error history for sixty days (instead of seven), and unlock 10,000 live Deploy updates per month!